Immigration Evaluations

 • T Visa

 While it is important that our interviews with you and my final report are in-depth and thorough, I also understand that this process often includes discussing difficult and even painful details.
-I do my best to be considerate of your emotional and mental well-being throughout this process and am always happy to provide referrals to psychotherapists as needed.
+I do my best to consider your emotional and mental well-being throughout this process and am always happy to provide referrals to psychotherapists with whom you can speak to afterwards as needed.

 Cost: